caleb1000/jpeg_secret_message/ReadMe.md

+# Jpeg secret message injector and decoder#
-This project is just me messing around with adding secret messages to jpegs.
+This project deals with adding secret messages to jpegs.
 Currently the method is very simple; the given input message is encrypted using a LFSR algorithm.
 After the end of the typical jpeg file this encrypted message is added.
 To make decoding this message harder it is split up into its individual bits, each bit now turned into a byte starting from least to most significant.
 Simply put, for every encoded byte, there will be
 8 bytes added to the end of the jpeg.
 To get the original value of the encrypted message, add every 8 bytes together until the end of the file.